joshuaappiah116/liveview_github/README.md

 # LiveviewGithub
-Liveview Component for streaming liveview repositories
+Liveview Component for streaming github repositories in realtime

 ## Setting up the Application
   * start the terminal